stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 Whether directly or indirectly, software engineering teams need to communicate with other stakeholders somehow.
 Often, the organization has a dedicated person responsible for engineering–stakeholder communication.
-For simplicity, we’ll call that person a “manager” (it may also be a project manager, team lead, business analyst, etc).
+For simplicity, we’ll call that person a "manager" (it may also be a project manager, team lead, business analyst, etc).

 In software engineering, communication around the manager organizes itself into